chriskrycho/v5.chriskrycho.com/site/pages/cv.md

 ---
 title: Curriculum Vitae
 subtitle: >
-    I am a staff software engineer focused on web <abbr>UI</abbr>, typography, functional programming—and ethics.
+    A Senior Staff Software Engineer at LinkedIn focused on enabling web <abbr>UI</abbr>, developers to build more reliable products faster.
 summary: >
-    I am a staff software engineer focused on web UI, typography, functional programming—and ethics.
+    I am a Senior Staff Software Engineer at LinkedIn focused on enabling web UI developers to build more reliable products faster.
 You can have my traditional résumé, but this page will tell you a lot more about whether we might work well together.

 ---